3 Ideas on How to Get Over Depression

-Routine and scheduling apply to exercise and physical activity.
-Making exercise and activity a part of your daily routine, and of course making them appealing, increase the likelihood of following through with them.
+Routine and schedules apply to exercise and physical activity.
+Making exercise and activity a part of your daily routine, and of course, making them appealing, increase the likelihood of following through with them.

 3. Relaxation.
 Depression often causes the mind to become harsh and belittling.
 People living with depression often have extremely critical thoughts about themselves and judge themselves with negative labels.
 It’s important to have time every day dedicated to quieting the mind.
 Getting over depression by using relaxation involves

 - Creating a quiet, peaceful space dedicated to daily relaxation time